-Climate Action Plan: Securing our Future 2021.
+Climate Action Plan: Securing our Future 2023.
 This aims to halve emissions by 2030 and reach net zero by 2050.
-For transport there are three main actions: reducing travel demand; increasing use of public transport, walking and cycling, and reduction in trips by car; and conversion of the transport fleet to zero emission vehicles.
+For transport there are three main actions: reducing travel demand; increasing use of public transport, walking and cycling, and reduction in trips by car; and improving the energy efficiency of vehicles.

 Fingal CC Climate Change Action Plan 2019-2024.
-Main actions relating to active travel include: increasing public bike facilities; promoting mode shift; delivery of county cycle/ greenway network; promoting a cycle to work scheme with council staff, and working with stakeholders along public transport routes.
+Main actions relating to Active Travel include: increasing public bike facilities; promoting mode shift; delivery of county cycle/ greenway network; promoting a cycle to work scheme with council staff, and working with stakeholders along public transport routes.

-The Dublin Region Air Quality Plan 2021 aims to improve

-local air quality by reducing the number of higher polluting vehicles and encouraging alternatives to motorised transport.
+The Dublin Region Air Quality Plan 2021 aims to improve local air quality by reducing the number of higher polluting vehicles and encouraging alternatives to motorised transport.

-Strategy Themes
+4 Strategy Themes